LI7XI/AudioAnalyzerDocs/docs/handler-types/fft/uniform-blur.md

 A float number that is bigger or equal to `0`.<br>
 Radius of blur for the first cascade.

-?>Note that this parameter is relative to the amount of `Bands` you have in `BandsResampler`, remember to increase it when increasing the `Bands` count, and vice versa.
+?>This parameter is relative to the amount of `Bands` you have in `BandsResampler`, remember to increase it when increasing the `Bands` count, and vice versa.

 _Examples:_